 The Local Economic Needs Assessment forecasts a shortfall in water supply and suggests demand-side measures such as retrofitting, water metering, and stricter building regulations.
 With no apparent strategy to tackle the water scarcity, residents are expected to adjust their consumption accordingly.
-This expectation further degrades the standard of living in and around the Opportunity Area.

 The Local Economic Assessment's electricity report indicates that the electricity grid is facing considerable strain from high-density development and redevelopment.
 Consequently, residents in the vicinity of the Opportunity Area have been subject to numerous unplanned power outages.
-In 2024, there have already been at least five such incidents, the latest one occurring on 11/12/24.
+In 2024, there have already been at least five such incidents.
 The increasing population is likely to intensify these issues.
 Currently, there is no documented strategy to address this shortfall.